 Creating art teaches you to pay attention to detail and to be more aware of your surroundings.
 In this way, it functions similarly to meditation.
 Adult colouring books are a popular art craze for stress relief.

 Even sticking your child’s artwork on the fridge can be stimulating for them, as it boosts their self-esteem.
 The process of creating art increases the ‘motivation molecule’ also known as dopamine.
 This helps to boost focus, consistency and ambition, allowing you to be organised and plan ahead.
 You also resist distractions and procrastination to achieve goals and finish your artwork.

-Having art in the home improves problem-solving abilities, promotes innovative thinking and allows for the development of unique ideas.
+Having aesthetic art prints in the home improves problem-solving abilities, promotes innovative thinking and allows for the development of unique ideas.

 When it comes to children, art helps them practice a variety of essential abilities in everyday life and the classroom.
 They are free to explore and experiment through the ability to handle various materials and use them in a creative way.
 These artistic pursuits and self-discoveries are not only entertaining but also educational as it allows them to explore personal likes, dislikes, and express themselves in ways that otherwise might not be possible.